Six PhD studentships are available across the departments of Sociology and Criminology, International Politics and, Economics.

 A total of 6 studentships can be made available.

-Three of these relate to the main theme Violence (theme A) and one each to the other 3 themes listed below (themes B, C and D)
+Three of these relate to the main theme Violence (theme A) and one each to the other 3 themes listed below (themes B, C and D).

-Regulating Interpersonal Violence (Theme A)
+Workplace and Organisational Violence (Theme A)

 Violence has far reaching and devastating consequences for victims, communities, the economy and society.
 From interpersonal violence to the destruction caused by political conflicts, violence in all its forms prompts a need for rigorous, evidence-based, interdisciplinary and policy-focused investigation.